-The diphthongs of Standard Australian English are unique to say the least.
+The diphthongs of Mainstream Australian English are unique to say the least.
 If there is any vowel that needs tailored instruction it will be this little beast.
 It keeps us busy at Voice Science!

 Cracking the code on this vowel is like a multi-level online game tournament.
 Except the players are your mouth, lips, jaw & tongue!
 Ouch!